KostasAndroulidakis/kostasandroulidakis/README.md

 Currently learning **Python**.

-Before that, I spent eighteen wonderful years in the music industry.
+Before that, I spent eighteen years in the music industry.

 During this time, I earned multiple **Gold and Platinum Records**.